Li Yixiang

 Li Yixiang (李易祥), also known as Li Qiang (李强), is a Chinese actor.
 He appeared in movies such as Ji Quan Bu Ning, Crazy Lottery.
-In 2002, he starred as one of the two murderous con men in director Li Yang's Blind Shaft, opposite Wang Baoqiang as his naive would-be victim.
+In 2002, he starred as one of the two murderous con men in director Li Yang's Blind Shaft, opposite Wang Baoqiang as his naive and young would-be victim.
 Li shared the Golden Kinnaree for Best Actor at the 2004 Bangkok International Film Festival along with Wang, and fellow Blind Shaft co-star, Wang Shuangbao.

 Li went on to star in Lost and Found, Ma Liwen's black comedy about a migrant worker in Beijing.